Skip to main content

 Different from the bachelor’s application process, individuals seeking admission into graduate degree programs in artificial intelligence, whether terminal master’s or Ph.D. programs, will apply to the specific programs, and so will have to keep in mind the particular requirements of each.

-As graduate study is far more advanced than undergraduate study, graduate degree programs will additionally require applicants to be able to demonstrate proficiency in the following areas:
+As graduate study is far more advanced than undergraduate study, graduate degree programs will additionally require applicants to be able to demonstrate proficiency in advanced mathematics, including probability, statistics, and linear algebra; basic computer science, including fluency in at least one programming language like Python or R; and familiarity with key artificial intelligence concepts like machine learning, deep learning and neural networks, big data, human-computer interaction, and others.

 Applicants can demonstrate this proficiency through their academic history, work experience as a data analyst, computer programmer, or even information technology (IT) professional, or some combination of the two.